 Cusp: The pointed portion of the tooth.

-Decay: The layman term for carious lesions in a tooth; decomposition of tooth structure.
+Decay: is defined as the process of a dead, rotted area on a tooth.
+The layman term for carious lesions in a tooth; decomposition of tooth structure.

 Dental Prophylaxis: Scaling and polishing procedure performed to remove coronal plaque, calculus, and stains.